zendframework/zend-expressive/doc/book/cookbook/setting-locale-without-routing-parameter.md

 # How can I setup the locale without an additional parameter?

-It is a common task to have an localized web application where the setting of the locale (and therefor the language) depends on the routing.
+It is a common task to have a localized web application where the setting of the locale (and therefore the language) depends on the routing.
 In this recipe we will automatically add the language to the route without changing all of the existing routes.